chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 .. math::
     \mathbf{M}_{ij}^{t} = R_{i}\mathbf{n}_{ij} \times \mathbf{F}_{ij}^{c}

-The Coulomb's criterion must be respected otherwise collision is having gross sliding and is verified through :
+Coulomb's criterion is violated when this condition is not respected during a collision :

 .. math::
     |\mathbf{F}_{ij}^{t}| \geq \mu |\mathbf{F}_{ij}^{n}|

-Prior limiting the tangential force to the Coulomb limit, the tangential overlap is first limited and then the tangantial force is recalculated.
+A violation means the collision is having gross sliding and tangential force needs to be limited to the Coulomb limit.
+To do so, the tangential overlap :math:`\mathbf{\delta_t}` is first limited and then the tangential force is recalculated.

-The tangential overlap is calculated with the tangential force with no damping force as follow :
+The tangential overlap is calculated with the tangential force with no damping force as default nonlinear contact model as follow :

 .. math::
     \mathbf{\delta_t} &= \frac{\mathbf{\tilde{F}_{ij}}}{-k_{t}} \\